Mean-field limit for particle systems with topological interactions: Introduction

 A few years ago, supported by observational data (\cite{top1, top2, Attanasi_et_al}), ``topological'' models for interaction were introduced: an agent reacts to the presence of another not according to the distance, but according to the proximity ranking (see eq.s \eqref{eq:CS}, \eqref{eq:pij}, \eqref{eq:Mpart} below for a rigorous formulation).
 These models come out of the case of two-body interaction, and present various problems in their kinetic treatment.
 In particular, the solutions of the kinetic equation are not weakly continuous w.r.t. the initial datum and there are also some difficulties in defining the particle motion.

 In this paper we prove a result on the mean-field limit for topological models.
 We focus our attention on the topological Cucker-Smale model, but, with the same ideas, it is possible to consider more general cases.
 A first result in this direction has been proved in \cite{haskovec}, for a smoothed version of the model in which the weak continuity in the initial datum is recovered.
-We also mention that a kinetic Boltzmann equation for a stochastic particle model with rank-based interaction has been obtained in \cite{deg-pul}; the introduced stochasticity allows to consider the system as a two-body interaction system, which can be faced with the study of the BBGKY hierarchy.
+We also mention that a kinetic Boltzmann equation for a stochastic particle model with rank-based interaction has been obtained in \cite{deg-pul}, by using the BBGKY hierarchy.

 .10cm

 We formulate the problem and summarize our results.
 A Cucker-Smale type model for the motion of $N$ agents, in the mean-field scaling, is the system

 where the ``communication weights'' $\{p_{ij}\}_{i,j=1}^N$ are positive functions that take into account the interactions between agents.
 In classical models, $p_{ij}$ depends only on the distance $|X_i - X_j|$ between the agents.
 In topological models the weights depend on the positions of the agents by their rank